 If you can’t find it, you can’t use it.
 And with all of the products and items we need to bathe and get ready in the morning, bathrooms need to pack a punch when it comes to storage options.
 Unfortunately, most of them do not have the space needed to do so.
 So here is where you get creative.
 If your space is exposed, consider glass canisters and jars to store your items so that you can see them.
 Keep a few towels out and needly folded, and rotate them in and out as you do laundry – if you need to store overflow elsewhere, do it.
 I like to use hooks for both storage and functionality in my bathroom – no one likes a wet towel on the floor.
 If you’re limited on space, think outside of the box.
 An over the door shoe holder works great inside of a linen closet to hold hair dryers, toiletries, and any other item that you’d like!

 Say what?
 Yes, adding the smallest detail can really up the design aesthetic of these (often) small spaces.
 This is the room where all white can work.
 I love the look of the wood ceiling because it adds color and style without creating clutter.
 Do you like all of the graphic wall papers that you often see, but are afraid to use them?
 This is where you can go for it.
 Going bold in a small space is a way of not only expressing yourself, but also giving you a chance to show a side of your style that you might not want throughout the house.

-4. Soft touches – There’s a reason why hotels and spas are stocked with fluffy, white towels.
-Soft and welcoming touches like this around your bathroom will evoke a calming feeling.
-You can do this with piles of towels, comfy rugs, draperies, etc.
+There’s a reason why hotels and spas are stocked with fluffy, white towels and robes.
+Soft and welcoming touches like this around your bathroom will invite that calming vibe that you want.
+You can do this with towels, comfy rugs, draperies, or even textile wall hangings.